 Basic learning materials

-Just as it is in the high school, you need basic learning materials in the university too.
+Just as it is in high school, you need basic learning materials in the university too.
 Pens, pencils, ruler, drawing tools, Calculator (Even if you’re not doing maths), small notebooks, and a lot more depending on your course.

 Passport: Even if not needed, carry it along with you.
 It’s also important to have passport photos with you.